yurimarx/iris-hive-adapter/README.md

-## iris-interoperability-template
+## iris-hive-adapter
-This is a template of InterSystems IRIS Interoperability solution.
+This is an InterSystems IRIS Interoperability solution for SQL DML and DDL into Big Data repositories using IRIS Custom Adapter.

-It contains a simple interoperablity solution which reads data from Reddit, filters it and outputs into file or sends via email.
+It contains a Big Data repository with Hadoop employee data, Apache Hive modules to allows create and edit Big Data Hadoop databases and tables, select, insert, update, delete and query data using SQL sentences inside Object Script.

+With this adapter Object Script and Productions will be able to create and/or populate Hadoop Big Data repositories using SQL commands!

 ## What The Sample Does